swisnieski85/slop-sniffer/README.md

 ## Feedback System

 The extension includes an optional feedback system to help improve detection accuracy.
-Feedback is stored in a Firebase database, the project ID of which is stored in a config.js file not included in this Git repo (the version included in this repo is empty).
+Feedback is stored in a remote Firebase database, the project ID of which is stored in config.js.

-- **Without `config.js`**: Detection and blocking works perfectly, but feedback buttons won't submit data, and when you click them, nothing will appear to happen
-- **With `config.js`**: You can provide feedback on whether posts were correctly identified as AI slop.
-After clicking a feedback button, the border around the targeted post will change and the feedback buttons will disappear

 ### Beta Testing

 If you'd like to help improve SlopSniffer by providing feedback on detection accuracy:

-1. **Contact me** for a `config.js` file with the Firebase project ID
-2. Place the `config.js` file in your extension folder alongside the other files
-3. Reload the extension in Chrome and refresh your LinkedIn feed
-4. Use the feedback buttons (✅ Good catch! / ❌ False positive) that appear after revealing posts
+1. Ensure you have downloaded the latest version of SlopSniffer and loaded it into your Google Chrome extensions.
+2. When you see a masked post in your LinkedIn feed, click "Show me the slop, anyway!" and then scroll the bottom to see feedback buttons for the post.
+3. Click the appropriate button to submit feedback.
+If the post border changes and the buttons disappear, you know feedback has been submitted successfully.

 Your feedback helps train the algorithm and reduces false positives for everyone!

-**Want to be a beta tester?** Open an issue on this repo or contact me via my GitHub profile, and I'll send you the config.js file.

 ## How Detection Works